Baby products parents can't live without

 13. Baby sleeping bag

 Coming in at number 13 on this list, baby sleeping bags were rated as the second most helpful baby sleep aid by our parents, although cot mobiles – number 15 here – did not make the list.
-See the full list of top baby sleep aids in our baby sleeping guide.

 14. Baby walker